Half Moon Cay, Bahamas: Live Weather

-Weather Half Moon Cay
+Live weather in Half Moon Cay

-Weather Overview for Half Moon Cay
+Latest Half Moon Cay Holiday Reviews

 Half Moon Cay has an average of around 320 days of sunshine each year.
 With this much sun, temperatures stay warm all year and the crystal clear turquoise sea never falls below 23°C. The average high temperature will generally occur in August when the climate hits 31°C.